 Holding too Much Cash

 A little as a year ago, only 1 in 5 millennials said the stock market is the best place to have their money for the next 10 years.
 In another survey, it was found that millennials keep 65% of their assets in cash.
 While the last of trust in the stock market is understandable, foregoing potential investment returns in the interest of safety simply won’t deliver the returns needed for the majority of Americans.
 Regardless of their future goals.
 The average savings account rate at the time of this writing is .1%.
 It will take 720 years for the money in the bank to double.
 That’s before you factor inflation into the picture.
 With inflation, you’re now looking at a negative real return on your savings.

 Target Date Funds

-If you are unfamiliar with target date funds, you pick a date at some point in the future as you time horizon, generally when you plan to retire, and the asset allocation of the fund is determined by that date.
+If you are unfamiliar with target-date funds, you pick a date at some point in the future as your time horizon, generally when you plan to retire, and the asset allocation of the fund is determined by that date.
 The longer the time horizon the more stock.
 While this type of investing works for some, the money isn’t invested based on your risk tolerance.
 Target date funds are more of a “rule of thumb” way to invest your money.
 Is this the worst thing you could do money?
 Absolutely not.
 That said, your money should be invested based on what’s appropriate for you, not what’s appropriate for the masses.

 There is no one size fits all when it comes to asset allocation.
 It shouldn’t be based purely on age, investment size, or time horizon.
-Instead, it should be specific to you, your goals and your appetite for risk.
+Instead, it should be specific to you, your goals, and your appetite for risk.
 Having a conversation with a financial advisor about your tolerance for risk and completing a risk tolerance questionnaire are crucial steps to take before investing a dollar of your money.